In this post, you find out how DNSSEC and DANE cooperate, and learn how to set up DANE TLSA DNS records.

 DNSSEC and DANE on a mailserver

-SMTP DANE is a security protocol that uses DNS to verify the authenticity of the certificates used for securing email communication with TLS and protecting against TLS downgrade attacks.
+SMTP DANE is a security protocol that uses DNSSEC to verify the authenticity of TLS certificates used for securing email communication.
+It helps protect against attacks such as TLS downgrade and man-in-the-middle attacks by ensuring that the certificates and encryption settings used in mail server communications are authentic and trustworthy.

 The flow of SMTP DANE on a mailserver